 Micah (they/them) has been playing in bands around NYC for over a decade.
 They believe that playing music with other people is one of life's greatest pleasures.
 Though primarily a bass player, Micah has branched out over the years to multiple instruments including drums, piano, and guitar.
 Through careful exploration of a myriad of genres and collaborating with some of the best musicians the city has to offer, Micah has a versatile and enthusiastic approach to playing and teaching all kinds of music.

-Jada is a Houston native that began her journey into the arts from a very young age.
-Growing up listening to her grandmother sing and record herself every night, she would sit beside her and this eventually led her to do the same.
-After enjoying and thriving in dance and art throughout her youth, she soon began her musical theatre journey in High school, advancing to Nationals with perfect scores.
-She also had the opportunity to perform at the Tommy Tune Awards.
+Jada is a Houston native who began her journey into the arts from a very young age.
+She grew up listening to her grandmother sing and record herself every night, and this eventually led Jada to do the same.
+After enjoying and thriving in dance and art throughout her youth, she soon began her musical theatre journey in high school, advancing to Nationals with perfect scores.
+Jada also had the opportunity to perform at the Tommy Tune Awards.
 After much hard work and experience, she decided to perfect her craft at Howard University.
 There she began her love for music theory and expanded her range for music!
-An avid Ella Fitzgerald and Frank Zappa listener, she enjoys learning and teaching all sounds.
+An avid Ella Fitzgerald and Frank Zappa listener, Jada enjoys learning and teaching all sounds.

 Show Director, Drum Teacher

 Colin Taylor began learning the drums when he was 7 years old.
 Through his middle and high school years, Colin forged his ability in jazz bands and playing along with music at his home in eastern Connecticut.
 He had the honor of performing with regional jazz bands through school, as well as with local punk and rock bands throughout New England, often being the youngest member by a number of years.